- Sleep Aids

+Only receiving massages from certified therapists might help reduce the chance of experiencing side effects.
 Certified massage therapists generally have to go through academic study, supervised training, and a requisite amount of practice hours to obtain their license.
 Most states have massage therapy license requirements, with exceptions.

-Not every modality is made for every person, but that’s why it’s so great — you can find something tailored to both your personal needs and philosophy.
+Not every modality is made for every person, but that’s why it’s so great.
+You can find something tailored to both your personal needs and philosophy.

 1. Aromatherapy Massage

 Aromatherapy massage integrates essential oils into the massage experience.
 The use of essential oils dates back thousands of years.